h4wk3r/XIVO-Agentoff_if_sipoff/README.md

 Let us imagine the following scenario: An agent in a call center is connected with is softphone 'N. SIP XXX'.
 He logs in via his XiVO Client in order to receive calls from his assigned queues.
 One of the following 3 events occurs :

-> A – The softphone is disconnected from asterisk .
+> A:  The softphone is disconnected from asterisk .

-> B – The agent finishes his day, turns off his softphone but forgets to disconnect his XiVO Client
+> B: The agent finishes his day, turns off his softphone but forgets to disconnect his XiVO Client.

-> C – The agent is at home, the VPN tunnel stops
+> C: The agent is at home, the VPN tunnel stops.

 In these 3 examples, the agent cannot know if he can still recieve calls because he does not recieve any alerts from his XiVO client or from the phone.